 - Governments want a deterrent capability.
 Getting the mandate for ‘against the day’ access to all data.

 - Globally this forces all administrations (democratic, dictatorial, oligopolistic) to follow suit and tool up.
-No-one wants to be the visibly weak force in the commercial, terrorist or intelligence data war (and frankly the difference between those fighting fronts is getting very blurred).
+No-one wants to be the visibly weak force in the commercial, national security, or political intelligence data war (and frankly the difference between those fighting fronts is getting very blurred).

-Whichever way this cookie crumbles, tech companies and private individuals will struggle to hold ground.
-There are monolithic powers behind these moves and the little people (you and me) won’t be given the means to truly understand all sides of the argument.
+Whichever way this cookie crumbles private individuals will struggle to hold ground.
+There are monolithic powers behind these moves and little people won’t be given the means to truly understand all sides of the argument.
 Nor should we.
 National security has a necessary layer of secrecy.
-What is fundamental is the lack of confidence in the existence, effectiveness, accountability and transparency of oversight and control.
+What is fundamental is the lack of confidence in the existence, effectiveness, and transparency of accountability, oversight, and control.

 We should all be watching that space with interest.